Place profile: Lynton and Lynmouth

 Lynmouth is around 500ft lower in elevation than Lynton and is in essence the harbour part of the local area.
-Despite the seeming distance (in height away) the two places are linked together by a cliff railway – this being a popular attraction and well worth an experience in itself.
+Despite the distance, the two places are linked together by a cliff railway.
+This is a popular attraction and well worth trying.
 There is also a generalised local track railway which runs through the area (called the Lynton and Barnstaple railway.)
-This is ran generally by volunteers only and is a great testament of achievement to what a group of enthusiastic people who come together can do.

-The two towns also house the East Lyn and Hoaroak rivers which come together at Watersmeet and cascade downwards on route out into the sea.
-During the early 1950s, these two rivers flooded very heavily, and homes got swept away into the sea.
-This reminds us that although nature is pretty to watch, see and visit, it can sometimes have an overpowering and disastrous nature.
-Illustrations of this can be seen in the local memorial hall still today.
+The two towns also house the East Lyn and Hoaroak rivers which come together at Watersmeet.
+They cascade downwards on route out into the sea.
+During the early 1950s, these two rivers flooded very heavily and homes were swept away into the sea.
+This reminds us that although nature is pretty to watch it sometimes bring calamity.
+Illustrations of the flood can be seen in the local memorial hall.

-One fact you may not know: like many places we are ‘twinned’ with somewhere and ours happens to be Benouville in France.
+Many places we are ‘twinned’ with somewhere, Lynton & Lynmouth happens to be Benouville in France.

-However long you spend in this part of the world you will not be disappointed but we recommend that you stay at least a few days – possibly a weekend or longer, to fully explore and enjoy the beauty of the area.
+We recommend that you stay at least a few days – a weekend or longer.
+This gives you time to fully explore and enjoy the beauty of the area.

 Above: The cliff railway – a good (and useful) attraction.